 - What identity/personality do I want my Etsy shop to project?

 Your answers to these questions (and others like them) will build the core of your shop’s brand.
-Your business name, your business logo, your shop banner or cover photo, and the items you list should all be informed by these core brand ideas.
+Your business name, your company logo, your shop banner or cover photo, and the items you list should all be informed by these core brand ideas.

 Etsy Branding Basics